Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 	Make sure you're using a data-sync capable cable, not one that is power-only.

-2. Put the device into programming mode by double-tapping the RESET button or by holding the BOOT button while tapping RESET.
+2. Put the device into programming mode by double-tapping the RESET button or by holding the button while tapping RESET.

-	Programming mode is indicated by the LED indicator staying lit at boot time.
+	Programming mode is indicated by the LED indicator blinking at boot time.
 A disk named `MODDABLE4` will also appear on your desktop.

 	![Moddable Four disk](../assets/devices/moddable-four-M4-disk.png)